 The course is taught by Mrs Helen Kruuse.
 It has been divided into specific topics which will be covered in the form of viva voce lectures.
 Students are expected to read ahead of the next lecture so that they may participate in the lecture and solve legal problems either individually or in groups.
-There is no comprehensive handout for the course and as such, students will be expected to take their own notes during lectures and to supplement these notes with readings provided in the course outline.
-It is expected that students assume responsibility for their own learning by independent study according to the guidance provided by the detailed course outline.
+There is no comprehensive handout for the course and as such, students will be expected to take their own notes during lectures and to supplement these notes with readings provided in a course guide to be handed out separately.
+It is expected that students assume responsibility for their own learning by independent study according to the guidance provided by the course guide.
 Feedback for assignments and tests will usually be given at the voluntary seminars.
 Students are referred to the Faculty's 'Law Student's Survival Guide' in respect of DP requirements for attendance of lectures.
 Students are welcome to discuss problems with the lecturer.